To ensure a beneficial camping experience for all, groups are asked to follow these procedures:

 4. Allow time to rest between activities.

-5. Drink Plenty of water
+5. Drink plenty of water.

-6. Get proper rest
+6. Get proper rest.

-7. Obey the camp rules
+7. Obey camp rules.

 Food Service

-Groups will not have access to the Cafeteria for food preparation or any storage.Â
+Groups do not have access to the Cafeteria for food preparation or storage.

 Proof of Insurance